New England's First and Still Its Largest Gaming Destination

 Plan Your First... or Next Foxwoods Visit

 First, decide how you'll get to Foxwoods: There are more options than you might imagine, from driving or flying to taking a bus or ferry.
 The resort complex is home to three hotels, or there are plenty of places to stay nearby, from B&Bs to spas to chain hotels.
 A Foxwoods getaway puts you in the heart of southeastern Connecticut, close to dozens of other nearby restaurants, attractions and outdoor adventures.
-I'll bet you can't pat a beluga whale's tongue in Thackerville!
+It's a pretty safe bet you can't pat a beluga whale's tongue in Thackerville!